 But what is important to understand here is the term local; it holds the key.
 The spacetime perspective is a local perspective of separate things interacting with each other in space and time.
 Our minds are programmed into having a local perspective our whole lives because it is a useful perspective or realitymap to have — it allows us to function and interact in a world of people, animals, planets and objects.
 Just as scientists generally hold a local perspective, all the leading Advaita masters as well come from limiting spacetime perspectives.
 (Just because you are awake does not mean that you are free from realitymaps.)

 However, like all reality mapping systems, that which cannot be mapped does not necessarily not exist.
-For example, an underground train (tube) map is not going to be very helpful for locating a particular street.
+For example, an underground train (tube) map is not going to be very helpful to locate a particular street.
 The tube map serves its purpose not only in what it depicts — train lines — but most importantly in what it leaves out.
 Maps are useful because they exclude practically all of reality, and as such are simple for the limited conscious mind to understand.
-And of course they can fit in your pocket — a city map that tried to include absolutely everything would hardly be pocket-sized … in fact it might be as big as the whole city!
+And of course they can fit in your pocket — a city map that tried to include absolutely everything would hardly be pocket-sized… in fact it might be as big as the whole city!

 The reason that minds struggled with quantum mechanics is precisely because they are conditioned into a spacetime perspective — minds use the spacetime realitymap to make sense of reality.
 In fact, the more logical the mind, the more it uses this perspective because logic is based on space and time.
 Present a process that is acausal and nonlocal, and mind just scratches its head in disbelief.
 If quantum mechanics was not such an accurate theory, it would never have taken off because of the philosophical implications.
 Indeed, most scientists use it at arm's length to model small-scale systems, avoiding it philosophically!